fkivela/TurboCtl/doc/sphinx/_build/html/_sources/index.rst.txt

 ------

 TurboCtl was written by Feliks Kivelä.
-The author can be contacted at firstname.lastname@helsinki.fi (with the "ä" replaced by an "a").
+The author can be contacted at firstname.lastname@aalto.fi (with the "ä" replaced by an "a").

-Copyright © 2019 - 2021 University of Helsinki Fusor Team.
+Copyright © 2019 - 2023 University of Helsinki Fusor Team.

 License
 -------